Veterinarians and beekeepers: An arranged marriage

 Dr. Ryan Kane compared the current situation with how veterinarians became involved with fisheries nearly 40 years ago.
 She said, “Back in the ’80s, we went through this with fisheries, when aquaculture was starting to grab hold in the U.S.”

-Dr. Ryan Kane, a backyard beekeeper herself, knows of at least one group of veterinarians who just happen to also be beekeepers for fun.
+Dr. Ryan Kane, a backyard beekeeper herself, knows some veterinarians who just happen to also be beekeepers for fun.

 There were 2.67 million bee colonies in January 2019, according to data from the U.S. Department of Agriculture.
 The beekeeping industry is worth about $17 billion a year, according to the National Honey Board.